jcs-elpa/company-fuzzy/README.md

 (company-fuzzy-mode 1)
 ```

-Make sure you call either of these functions after all
+Make sure you have called either of these functions after all
 `company-backends` are set and config properly.
-Because
-this plugin will replace all backends to this minor mode
+Because this plugin will
-specific backend (basically take all backends away, so
+replace all backends to this minor mode specific backend (basically take all
-this mode could combine all sources and do the fuzzy work).
+backends away, so this mode could combine all sources and do the fuzzy work).

 ### 🔍 Sorting/Scoring backend

 There are multiple sorting algorithms for auto-completion.
 You can choose your
-own backend by customize `company-fuzzy-sorting-backend` variable like this.
+backend by customizing the `company-fuzzy-sorting-backend` variable like this.

 ```el
 (setq company-fuzzy-sorting-backend 'alphabetic)